Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

-Through G.U.L.F., Audubon Nature Institute will be an active part of this process, facilitating fishery improvement projects, or FIPs, to help Gulf fisheries be the best they can be.
-FIPs are designed to engage stakeholders, including industry, regulators, and scientists, to collaborate in continually enhancing fisheries, from research and regulations to harvesting and handling.
-The seafood supply chain increasingly recognizes established FIPs as a way of demonstrating to their customers that the seafood they’re sourcing is from a responsibly managed fishery, as it is committed to continual improvement.
+Through G.U.L.F., Audubon Nature Institute will be an active part of this process, facilitating Advancement Plans to help Gulf fisheries navigate towards greater sustainability.
+Advancement plans are designed to engage stakeholders, including industry, regulators, and scientists, to collaborate in continually enhancing fisheries, from research and regulations to harvesting and handling.

-Audubon is working to adapt Sustainable Fisheries Partnership’s established model for FIPs to facilitate these projects for fisheries in the Gulf of Mexico.
+Audubon is adapting the advancement plan process to facilitate these projects specifically for fisheries in the Gulf of Mexico.
 The model includes three main steps:

 - Participants come together to review the fishery evaluation, discuss issues and recommendations for fishery improvement, and agree on project goals.

 - Participants draft work plan, which sets expectations for the project and milestones to measure progress.